 Aultman Hospital offers high school students the opportunity to volunteer over the summer months during their school break.
 The program runs 10 weeks and students are assigned to age-appropriate volunteer jobs throughout the hospital and affiliate medical sites.

-Students must submit a volunteer application, interview with a member of the Volunteer Services Department and attend a mandatory orientation.
+Students must submit a volunteer application, interview with a member of the Volunteer Services Department and complete an orientation.
 Students are asked to commit to a minimum four hours per week to the program.
-Most volunteer experiences will be assigned Monday - Friday with limited weekend volunteer opportunities available to students.
+All volunteer experiences will be assigned Monday - Friday.

 Students interested in volunteering at Aultman should download the future VolunTeen information